What Can You Do With Natural Language Processing?

 Grouping Similar Words

-We are going to talk about two methods that can group together similar words, for the purpose of information retrieval.
-Basically, these are methods used to find the documents, with the words we care about, from a pool of all documents.
+We are going to talk about two methods that can group together similar words.
+They are very used in information retrieval (i.e, to make easier finding the right stuff), but they are also necessary to connect similar words for any purpose.
+In information retrieval these methods are used to find the documents, with the words we care about, from a pool of documents.
 That is useful because if a user search for documents containing the word

 friend he is probably equally interested in documents containing